Brass, standard lamp with height adjustment - antique

 Description

-Brass, height-adjustable lamp, standard lamp with fluted Corinthian column, foot, and bracket.
+Brass, height-adjustable lamp, standard lamp with fluted Corinthian column, foot and claw.
 This antique lamp has been tested and is ready to be installed in your home.
 The lampshade is not included in the set.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
+There is currently a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Towards the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was prominent.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
+Next is Baroque, a term derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, luxurious furniture pieces designed to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian or French craftsmen.
+Currently, many global brands reproduce such furniture inspired by Italian or French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
-This is especially important when searching for an exclusive antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
+This is very important, especially when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this ultimately matters to the buyer, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details